 This class has an emphasis on advanced techniques in reading for classroom teachers who are not reading specialists.
 Students develop an understanding of the process of reading to learn across the curriculum including a wide variety of comprehension strategies and an understanding of the complex nature of reading throughout the disciplines.
 Lecture, demonstrations, development of materials, and practice in the techniques of reading for elementary and secondary classroom teachers and library media specialists are provided.
+Prerequisite: Graduate standing.

-Lecture 3 hours, 3 credits.
-Provides classroom teachers with strategies/techniques to employ to ongoing diagnosis and remediation through the use of informal and standardized tests to select apropriate instructional strategies for pupils' existing reading capabilities.
+Provides classroom teachers with strategies/techniques to employ to ongoing diagnosis and remediation through the use of informal and standardized tests to select appropriate instructional strategies for pupils' existing reading capabilities.